 If you are considering testosterone replacement therapy, you are probably leaning toward a prescription for testosterone as your first line of defense.
 Many men do not know about the variations between prescription and “non-prescription” testosterone.
 They are also unaware of how exactly to get a doctor to prescribe testosterone for them.

-Considering the number of negative stereotypes associated with testosterone therapy, some men view it as more of an unsafe, illegal drug.
+Considering the number of negative stereotypes associated with testosterone replacement therapy (TRT), some men view it as more of an unsafe, illegal drug.
 However, testosterone is completely legal and can be obtained anywhere in the U.S. as long as it is prescribed by your doctor.

 If you are wondering what exactly a testosterone prescription consists of, how much it costs, how safe it is, or how to get it, keep reading to learn more.

 A prescription for testosterone is a document from your physician, verifying your need for replacement therapy.
 This prescription then allows you to purchase testosterone.
 It also outlines the recommendations from your doctor based on your specific needs and requirements.
 The prescription also dictates how much of the medication you are allowed to purchase and how often you are allowed to refill it.